konimbo/API-Documentation/v1/integration.md

 * "class" - irrelevnt, always initialize with "ltr"

 #### Initial Script
-The first script section is usually used to make an initial HTTP request, that the entire integration will be work based on the request's response.
+The first script section is usually used to make an initial HTTP request, that the entire integration will work based on the request's response.
 For example: an integration that is ment to load items into konimbo system. the first script will include the HTTP  request to get the array items to load, and the rest of the integration will work on that array to actually load it.

 The script itself is built from 5 different functions that MUST be written if we dont use them: